Hamlabs/ArcticTracker-docs/docs/commandref.rst

 **tracker**  [on|off]
     APRS tracker setting
 **turnlimit** [<val>]
-    Threshold for change of direction
+    Threshold for change of direction (degrees).
+Default 35.
 **txmon** [on|off]
     Tx monitor (show own TX packets on console in listen mode)